AdobeDocs/dynamic-media-developer-resources.zh-Hant/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/r-html5-video-viewer-20-namespace.md

   }, false);
 }
 });
-The same code for the viewer served from Scene7 Publishing System looks like the following:
+The same code for the viewer served from Dynamic Media Classic looks like the following:
 <instance>.setHandlers({
  "initComplete":function() {
   var videoPlayer = <instance>.getComponent("videoPlayer");